COVID-19 pandemic in Ontario: Variants of concern

 The Ontario government has become aware of a number of variants of SARS-CoV-2 arriving in Canada due to travel, many of which have been linked to a higher transmission rate and potentially increased fatality rates.

 The first confirmed case of the Alpha variant was announced on December 21, 2020, infecting a Durham Region couple initially with no known travel-related contact exposure.
 The couple, Dr. Martina Weir and Brian Weir, who both work in healthcare, were later charged for lying to contact tracers, admitting later they had met with a traveller from the United Kingdom, who should have been in quarantine.
-Dr. Weir was later fired from her role.
+Dr. Martina Weir was later fired from her role.
 The variant was later identified in a mass outbreak causing 71 deaths at a long-term care home in Barrie.

 The first confirmed case of the Beta variant was announced on February 1, 2021.
 The case had no known link to travel.

 The first confirmed case of the Gamma variant was announced on February 7, 2021, in Toronto.
 The patient, who was later hospitalized, had recently returned from travel in Brazil.

 On April 23, 2021, Public Health Ontario announced that there were 36 cases of b.1.617 in Ontario.
 By June, the government announced that it was speeding up vaccine doses for people living in Delta-variant hotspots such as Toronto and Peel.

 A study in Ontario found that the Pfizer vaccine was 95 percent effective to prevent hospitalization or death from the Alpha, Beta and Gamma variants seven days after the second dose.
 The Moderna vaccine was 94 percent effective against Alpha seven days after the second dose.
 The Moderna vaccine appeared to be highly effective against Delta.

 A preprint study from epidemiologists David Fisman and Ashleigh Tuite, at the University of Toronto, found that the Delta variant of SARS-COV-2 had a 120 percent greater risk of hospitalization, 287 percent greater risk of ICU admission, and 137 percent greater risk of death compared to variants which are not of concern.

 The first two confirmed cases of the Omicron variant was announced on November 28, 2021, in Ottawa.
 Two Ottawa residents with recent travel history to Nigeria had tested positive for the variant, which was first detected in South Africa.